isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut.rst

 Number of rows returned by this query:  33

 After we've run a query, there's some options.
-On the upper right side of the returned results, we can download the table, or save it as a Big Query table!
+On the upper right side of the returned results, we can download the table, or save it as a BigQuery table!

 Creating Our Cohort
 -------------------